NijatZeynalov/mgpt-az-streamlit/README.md

-# Azerbaijani Text Generation with mGPT
+# Azerbaijani Text Generation with mGPT-XL (Streamlit app)

 This project is a Streamlit app that uses the mGPT-XL (1.3B) model to generate Azerbaijani text.
 Users can input partial text, and the model will complete it with contextually relevant text in Azerbaijani.